paddy7852/Test/README.md

 # Test
-THis is my first repo
+This is my first repo